wna-se/ArtierThanThou/Presentation.md

 You could be starting from an exhibition or your own collection or Google search?
 Pulling facts to pinpoint a position

 * Adapting to direct your attention to what you would find most interesting
-* Helpful questions
+* Data: Helpful questions

 ## In what direction do you want to go?
 Moving by clicking a curious example

+* Reduce the number of choices by grouping objects and representing them by the most intresting/useful in each group
-* Summary, go in the direction that looks interesting
+* Procees in the direction that looks most interesting and discover more items in that direction
 * This means that you can walk across space and time but also that you are free to direct your path along any dimension be it Wikipedia categories or labels from Google Vision.
-* The direction
+* Data: Your position
+* Data: Your selection
-* Your path
+* Data: Your path
-* Your task
+* Data: Your state of mind
+* Data: Paths between objects in the collection
+* Result: Best summary of all the objects in your proximity

 # Exempel